 School members also undertake educational research and contribute to the Open University’s teaching on a large range of modules.
 We have been at the forefront of many innovations in distance education.

 Most undergraduate students who study physical sciences at the Open University take either the Physics, the Astronomy and Planetary Science, or the Earth Science pathway through our BSc Hons in Natural Sciences degree, or our BSc Hons Maths and Physics degree.
 Alternatively, you could study some physical science modules as part of the Open University’s Open Programme.
 If you don’t feel ready to commit yourself to a whole degree programme, why not try one of our short modules, such as “Galaxies, stars and planets”.
 Click here for more information about your options for studying physical sciences with the Open University.

 We are members of SEPnet, the South East Physics Network.
-We hold “Juno Practitioner” status in the Institute of Physics’ Juno Project, which seeks to recognise and reward departments that can demonstrate they have taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.
+We are delighted to have been awarded “Juno Champion” status in the Institute of Physics’ Juno Project, which seeks to recognise and reward schools that can demonstrate they have taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.

 Head of School of Physical Sciences